gitramalama/KamadoThermostat/README.md

 ### 5. LEDs (other than the LED matrix)
 #### The built-in LED indicates system heartbeat
 #### External LED
-- blinks ON/OFF to indicate the setpoint is being processed
+- blinking ON/OFF indicates the setpoint is being processed
-- illuminates ON steady to indicate the thermostat is in AUTO mode
+- ON steady indicates the thermostat is in AUTO mode
-- is OFF when the thermostat is in MANUAL mode
+- OFF indicates the thermostat is in MANUAL mode